Ex tells me “You can’t negotiate a gift” but not in a nice way. Why did my ex behave the way he did?

 My thoughts were perhaps I could start a “Mindfulness Retreat” for women who want to find themselves again.
 Now, I had put a Crowdfunding page together.
 My decision to share that page came to me after talking to the NLP Breakthrough Coach.
 She was in the UK, the very same Transformation Coach that my ex had visited the weekend before he returned to be with me in Spain.
 I had talked to her about my business idea.

 I only shared that crowdfund page with a few friends and neighbours privately via messages.
 Nothing that was in the public.
 However, one friend had shared the page with her public profile on Facebook.
-Then of course that afternoon, my ex did then see it.
+Then during the course of that afternoon, my ex saw the post.
 I believe it was online for just a couple of hours.

 Laundered his Infidelity in Public